Last updated on January 31st, 2022 at 05:11 pm

-For a couple years, I had been hearing about a great tiki bar and fresh seafood joint in an out-of-the-way location in Key West.
-It was what all travelers seek: An inexpensive spot with great regional foods that the locals love and the tourists haven’t discovered.
+A few years ago, I had been hearing about a great tiki bar and fresh seafood joint in an out-of-the-way location in Key West.
+It was what all travelers seek: A reasonably priced spot with great regional foods that the locals love and the tourists haven’t discovered.

 Hogfish Grill: Famous for shrimp and “killer” sandwich

 Surrounded by fishing boats, you expect and get it fresh here.
 Hogfish is famous for two specialties – fresh Key West pink shrimp and a sandwich called the Killer.
 Neither disappointed.

 “The Killer, World Famous Killer Hogfish Sandwich” ($19 in 2022) is made with fresh hogfish, mushrooms and Swiss cheese on Cuban bread.
 Hogfish is a mild white fish caught with a spear.
 It’s common on Caribbean reefs, where it uses its long pig-like nose to root for buried crustaceans.
 (That’s how it got its name.)

 You can get your fresh shrimp prepared a variety of ways, but we tried and recommend the Fried Coconut Shrimp.
 The appetizer, a special of the day, was six big beautiful shrimp.